rahulgupta-01/Plan_1_2025/Brickie_WA.md

 ## 💼 Transition Back to IT (Post-PR)

-Once PR is granted, you are **not tied to bricklaying** and can return to your IT field.
+Once PR is granted, I am **not tied to bricklaying** and can return to my IT field.

-### Certifications to Boost IT Profile:
+### Certifications to Boost My IT Profile:
 - Microsoft AZ-800 (Windows Server)
 - Microsoft 365 (MS-102)
 - Azure Administrator Associate